spex-xray/spex-help/source/reference/models/pion.rst

 present *pion* model the photoionisation equilibrium is calculated self-consistently using the available plasma routines of SPEX.

-**Warning:** *The default energy grid in SPEX has 8192 bins between 0.001 and 100 keV.
+..
+Warning:: The default energy grid in SPEX has 8192 bins between 0.001 and 100 keV.
 This may not be sufficient for the pion model when you use it without data.
-Recommended is a logarithmic grid between :math:`10^{-6}--10^{6}` keV with a step size of 0.005.
+Recommended is a logarithmic grid between :math:`10^{-6}-10^{6}` keV with a step size of 0.005.
 You can get this by issuing the following command: ”Egrid log 1E-6 : 1E6 step 0.005 keV".
-Note that if you have read in data, SPEX automatically expands the energy grid to this range and resolution, plus including all energy boundaries from the response matrix.*
+   Note that if you have read in data, SPEX automatically expands the energy grid to this range and resolution, plus including all energy boundaries from the response matrix.

-**Warning:** *This model is still under development and not all atomic data is fully updated.
+..
+Warning:: This model is still under development and not all atomic data is fully updated.
 For instance, no cooling by collisional excitation for ions of the K- to Zn-isolelectronic sequences is taken into account yet.
-So use with care!*
+So use with care!

-**Warning:** *When setting up the model, be aware that the pion model is both additive and multiplicative (even if you put the emission to zero).
+..
+Warning:: When setting up the model, be aware that the pion model is both additive and multiplicative (even if you put the emission to zero).
    Therefore, the pion model needs the same com rel sequence as you use for your absorption component.
-Example: ’com pow — com reds — com pion — com rel 1 3,2’ (a powerlaw that powers a pion model and is then redshifted) needs as next command ’com rel 3 2’, telling SPEX that the pion emission model is also redshifted.*
+Example: ``com pow`` — ``com reds`` — ``com pion`` — ``com rel 1 3,2`` (a powerlaw that powers a pion model and is then redshifted) needs as next command ``com rel 3 2``, telling SPEX that the pion emission model is also redshifted.

-**Warning:** *Please note that all PION components must be multiplied by at least one continuum component (using the usual comp rel command).
+..
+Warning:: Please note that all PION components must be multiplied by at least one continuum component (using the usual comp rel command).
    Otherwise, photoionisation cannot be calculated and SPEX may crash.
 A typical AGN SED spanning optical to X-ray energies can be set up with three continuum components in SPEX: pow (primary hard X-ray power-law emission), refl (reflected power-law emission), comt (thermal optical/UV disk continuum + the soft X-ray excess).
-See the SED of NGC 5548 derived in :raw-latex:`\citet{mehdipour2015}`.*
+See the SED of NGC 5548 derived in `Mehdipour et al. (2015) <https://ui.adsabs.harvard.edu/abs/2015A%26A...575A..22M/abstract>`_.

 The main advantage, however, is that the user can define his own ionising continuum by combining any additive components of SPEX, and